Ala Wai Mansion

 Remarks repeatedly describe Ala Wai Mansion as a boutique building with "4 units per floor" and indicate there are only two units on the penthouse level.
 Given the explicitly stated 10 floors, the most consistent interpretation is about 34 total units (eight 4-unit floors below the penthouse and two penthouse units).
 No agent remarks give a different total unit number.

-I searched the public remarks for elevator-related wording such as 'elevator,' 'lift,' 'multiple elevators,' and explicit counts like '4 elevators,' but found nothing.
-With no remark evidence to override the current value, 1 elevator is kept.
+I searched the remarks for elevator-related wording such as 'elevator,' 'lift,' or explicit counts like '2 elevators' or 'multiple elevators,' but found nothing.
+The current value of 1 is retained because there is no remark evidence to confirm or contradict it.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.